maRc2/pynfact/README.md

 This project is in development, so there are some features that are not working yet, such as the *Disqus* capability.
-Other than that, the only thing it lacks deploy it as a package.
+Other than that, the only thing it lacks is to deploy it as a package.

 For usage, configuration and more information read the [GitHub Wiki section](https://github.com/alberteromero/pynfact/wiki) associated to